pursvir/zed-todotxt/docs/Zed-tasks.md

 - "List projects"
 - "Generate report"

-To make them work make sure that you have [todo.sh](https://github.com/todotxt/todo.txt-cli) installed and that it supports [environment variables overriding](https://github.com/todotxt/todo.txt-cli/pull/460).
+To make them work make sure that you have [todo.sh](https://github.com/todotxt/todo.txt-cli) installed (and available in $PATH) and that it supports [environment variables overriding](https://github.com/todotxt/todo.txt-cli/pull/460).